 In considering each use of funding, the Executive Council and Chief Club Officer shall abide by the following restrictions:

-- Applications from inhouse organizations and from GUSoM chapters of national organizations: shall be allowed for organizational expenses and activities exclusive of travel expenses, convention fees, donations to political/lobbyist causes, officer planning meetings.
+- Applications from in-house organizations and from GUSoM chapters of national organizations: shall be allowed for organizational expenses and activities exclusive of travel expenses, convention fees, donations to political/lobbyist causes, officer planning meetings.
 Monies will be provided such that activities are open to the student body at large and listed on the Student Event Calendar.
 The amount will be determined annually by the Executive Council based on level of activity, membership and previous year’s usage of allocated funds.
-The club must use the money as efficiently as possible and shall be in charge of determining what services they deem worthy (speaker honoraria, dinners, etc).
+The club must use the money as efficiently as possible and shall be in charge of determining what services they deem worthy (speaker honoraria, dinners, etc.).

 - Conference Reimbursement: Funding for conferences will be determined and allocated through the Office of Finance and Administration with review from the Office of Student Affairs.
-Student Government does not providing funding for conference attendance.
+Student Government does not provide funding for conference attendance.

 - Creative Club Fund: The Executive Council will allocate a minimum of one thousand dollars ($1000.00) annually toward the support of Clubs’ efforts to host unique, collaborative events or projects that contribute meaningfully to the GUSoM student experience.
 These monies will supplement Clubs’ existing budgets and are to be allocated to one or more Clubs throughout the academic year via an application process deemed appropriate by the Executive Council.